 When travelling to Mexico City, you may experience health problems caused by high altitude or by air pollution, which is at its peak during the winter months.
 Individuals with heart, lung or respiratory problems should consult their doctor before booking their trip.

 Keep in Mind...

 The decision to travel is the sole responsibility of the traveller.
 The traveller is also responsible for his or her own personal safety.

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

 Learn about what you should do and how we can help if you are arrested or detained abroad.

 Penalties for breaking the law in Mexico can be more severe than in Canada, even for similar offences.

-Penalties for drug offences are very strict, and convicted offenders can expect lengthy jail sentences.
+Penalties for possession, use or trafficking of illegal drugs are severe.
+Convicted offenders can expect lengthy jail sentences.